 Laid Back Breastfeeding - In the early days of breastfeeding, many parents are taught positions like the cradle and football holds - but these are sometimes challenging and uncomfortable, especially if you do not have supportive pillows for both you and your baby.
 Instead, try the “training wheels” of breastfeeding - Laid Back Nursing.
 It’s very comfortable for you and your baby and no special pillows are needed.
 Here are Laid Back (also called Natural Breastfeeding) resources - a wonderful article (with the eye-opening title "Many Moms Have Been Taught to Breastfeed Incorrectly") and a very helpful video on laid back feeding (or the video clips that were used to make the longer video).

 Help baby get more milk at a feeding, and also increase supply, by using breast compressions - this wonderful video describes this easy and valuable skill.

 Help with Nipple Shields - Many women are given nipple shields in the early days of breastfeeding.
 Unfortunately, they are often provided with little instruction.
-If you are using a shield to latch, it's important that it fits you well, that you know how to use it (and also important to work with an IBCLC to assess its use as well as determine why it's hard to latch without it!).
-Here's a very good video on nipple shield use from DIY Breastfeeding (and DIY Breastfeeding's other videos are fantastic too - many topics covered!)
+If you are using a shield to latch, it's important that it fits you well, that you know how to use it, and it's also important to work with an IBCLC when you get home to determine why it's hard to latch without it.
+Here's a very good video on nipple shield use from DIY Breastfeeding.

 Combat Misinformation and learn more info by referring to these evidenced-based resources:

 - Kelly Mom (extensive list of parenting and breastfeeding resources)